 2009: begun with Claire Bishop

 But what of the artist’s body in motion—of “going for a walk” as a work of art?
 Krauss cites photographic documents of walking in relation to the expanded field, but she makes no mention of what to do with the act of walking itself.
-Since an artist’s body can only ever be indoors or outdoors, she would seem to assume that it is always able to be located in her landscape/architecture dichotomy.
+Since an artist’s body can only ever be indoors or outdoors, she would seem to assume that it is always able to be located in her architecture/landscape dichotomy.

-What interests me about this assumption is how the idea of wandering—that is, of going for a walk, allowing an element of chance to influence your movements, and deferring a final destination—introduces a degree of doubt into the diagram.
+What interests us about this assumption is how the idea of wandering—that is, of going for a walk, allowing an element of chance to influence your movements, and deferring a final destination—introduces a degree of doubt into the diagram.
 To borrow from quantum physicist Werner Heisenberg, wandering artists embody a state of uncertainty.
 Stopping an artist from wandering in order to determine their location would destroy the essential character of their artwork, but as long as they continue walking the artwork remains incomplete.

 Wanderers In The Expanded Field is a simple plotting of this potential.
-It contains all the artists that Claire and I could think of whose works, as acts of wandering, activate Krauss’s schema in the same moment that they unravel it.
+It contains all the artists that Claire and I could think of whose works, as acts of wandering, activate Krauss’s schematic in the same moment that they unravel it.